elds2021/stummelnet/README.md

 ## Contact

-For inquiries, model access requests, or further information, please contact [Your Contact Information].
+For inquiries, model access requests, or further information, please contact us through GitHub by opening a new issue in this repository and tagging it with the `inquiry` label.
+We will get back to you as soon as possible.

 ## Acknowledgments